the-rccg/hw2d/README.md

 The HW2D model can create stable simulations that are underresolved, through very large hyper-diffusion terms.
 A higher resolution is needed for this box size.
 - increase: `grid_pts`

-If the potential goes way above, however, it can mean that the hyper-diffusion is too small.
+If the esntrophy goes way above reference values, however, it can mean that the hyper-diffusion is too small.
 - increase: `nu`

 # References